Azad Maidan (public square): Post annexation

-After the Annexation of Goa, the statue of Albuquerque was removed from the domed pedestal by a mob of Marathi immigrants in the city.
+After the annexation of Goa, the statue of Portuguese general Afonso de Albuquerque was removed from the domed pedestal by a mob of Marathi immigrants in the city.
 Albuquerque's statue was transferred to the Archaeological Survey of India Museum at Old Goa.
-A brass urn containing the mortal remains of Tristão de Bragança Cunha was subsequently installed in its place.
+A brass urn containing the mortal remains of Goan nationalist Tristão de Bragança Cunha was subsequently installed in its place.

 Martyrs' Memorial

-A martyrs' memorial was built at the Maidan by the Freedom Fighters' Association with public donations, in memory of those who sacrificed their lives in the Goa liberation movement.
+A martyrs' memorial was built at Azad Maidan by the Freedom Fighters' Association with public donations, in memory of those who died in the Goa liberation movement.
 The memorial is a tall structure with a crest displaying a four-armed structure.
 The four-armed structure has a pyramid between and atop these arms.
 The four-armed structure acknowledges the participation of freedom fighters from the four corners of India in the Goa liberation movement, while the pyramid structure indicates ashes, indicating the sacrifice of these freedom fighters.

 The memorial was unveiled on 23 March 1973 by Lieutenant general Kunhiraman Palat Candeth, who had led the Indian Armed Forces' annexation of Goa in December 1961.
 A stanza composed by the poet Balakrishna Bhagwant Borkar has been etched on the memorial as follows: